kylpo/react-playbook/deep-dives/wip-HOC.md

 "Well, if a _higher-order function_ is a **function** that **takes a function** and **returns a new function** as the result, then a _higher-order component_ must be a **component** that **takes a component** and **returns a new component** as the result, right?"

-That is often the community's response, but isn't that just a component with children?
+That is often the community's response, but isn't that just a **component with children**?
 How about the description that "A Higher Order Component is just a React Component that wraps another one"?

-Again, isn't that just a component with children?
+Again, isn't that just a **component with children**?

 Fortunately, [React's Official Docs](https://facebook.github.io/react/docs/higher-order-components.html) have been updated with a description that makes more sense:

 > A higher-order component is a **function** that **takes a component** and **returns a new component**

 Ahh, good.
-A HOC is the `function` that returns the component, not the returned component itself.
+A HOC is the `function`(!) that returns the component, not the returned component itself.

 ```jsx
 // This HOC takes a component...